If everyone is predestined, why bother to even preach?

 2) v4 is a key verse to shed light on how the Old and New Testaments relate to each other.
 In what sense do you think Jesus is “the end (gr. telos) of the law”?

-- How can you be sure that Paul meant the moral law?
+- How can you be sure that Paul meant not only the ceremonial but moral law?

 - v5 alludes to a passage of Moses about “the commandments” in Lev 18:5.
-What were those commandments about: Religious ceremonies, or about laws of moral conduct?
+What were those commandments about: Religious ceremonies, or moral conduct?

-- In what sense is Christ the “end” of the law?
+- In what sense is Christ the “end” of that law?

 - Read Lk 16:16-17, Ro 7:1 and 1Tim 1:9 => If the law remains valid, how can Jesus be its end? cf Gal 2:19